stephanhoekstra/QLC4/README.md

 Use _Fixtures/install.bat to copy downloaded fixtures to the folder where QLC expects them

 # Troubleshooting (Windows)
-USB Dongle will only work in PRO Output: Pro Rx / Tx
+- Eurolite USB Dongle will only work in PRO Output: Pro Rx / Tx
+- Common problem: when midi controller buttons dont work, its usually because the same button maps to multiple virtual buttons

 # Ideas for PIX
 - Kitt effect that mimics the offset derbys